wq/wq/docs/app/map.js.md

 });
 ```

+The [wq/mapserv.js] module provides additional examples of custom basemap types.

 ### `map.addOverlayType(name, function)`

-`map.addBasemapType` can be used to add custom overlay types in addition to the built in `"tile"` type.
-The provided `function` should accept a basemap configuration and return a Leaflet layer instance.
+`map.addOverlayType` can be used to add custom overlay types in addition to the built in `"geojson"` type.
+The provided `function` should accept an overlay configuration and return a Leaflet layer instance.
 For example, to create a WMS overlay with [leaflet.wms] you could do the following:

 ```javascript
 map.addOverlayType('wms', function(layerConf) {